Skip to Content

 This one is for all of the fresh pasta lovers out there.
 Padella, situated in the bustling Borough Market, is a wonderful pasta bar serving hand-rolled pasta with a range of homemade sauces and fillings that have been inspired by the owners’ trips to Italy.

-This is the perfect spot for lunch if you need a bite on the go but you don’t want to sacrifice the quality of your meal.
+This is the perfect spot for lunch if you need a quick lunch but you don’t want to sacrifice the quality of your meal (it’s also incredible value).

-They offer a huge range of antipasti, pasta, puddings, and beverages, so there should be something for everyone.
-Though, we recommend the fettucine with nduja, mascarpone, and lemon.
+They offer a huge range of antipasti, pasta, puddings, and drinks, so there should be something for everyone.
+We recommend the fettuccine with nduja, mascarpone, and lemon.

-They don’t accept bookings at their Borough Market bar because it is very small.
+You should note that they don’t accept bookings at their Borough Market location because it is very small.
 However, you can join the queue virtually by using their QR code, so you can continue to browse the market whilst you’re waiting for a table to pop up.
+The wait shouldn’t be too long at lunch time.

 Frenchie